Digital technology is advancing in every aspect of life and managing diabetes is no exception

 Find out how you can use both these blood sugar measurements together to get a better grip on your diabetes.

-Together with HbA1c, Time in Range can help you and your healthcare professional to get a more complete picture of your blood sugar over time and help reduce your risk of health complications.1,2,3
+Together with HbA1c, Time in Range can help you and your healthcare professional to get a more complete picture of your blood glucose over time and help reduce your risk of health complications.1,2

-HbA1c gives your average blood sugar over three months1 and Time in Range adds to this by giving you results over 24-hour periods.1
+HbA1c gives your average glucose levels over three months and Time in Range adds to this by giving you results over 24-hour periods.1

-HbA1c is a traditional and useful measure of blood sugar control but there are some things it cannot show, such as the daily fluctuations in your blood sugar levels that can be responsible for low blood sugar (hypoglycaemia) or high blood sugar (hyperglycaemia).
-For people who use a continuous glucose monitor (CGM), the peaks, dips and daily fluctuations in blood sugar can be seen.1
+HbA1c is a traditional and useful measure of blood glucose for diabetes management but there are some things it cannot show, such as the daily fluctuations that can be responsible for low glucose (hypoglycaemia) or high glucose (hyperglycaemia).
+For people who use a continuous glucose monitor (CGM) device, the peaks, dips and daily fluctuations in glucose can be seen.1

-Read on to find out how Time in Range can work together with HbA1c by providing a more complete picture of your blood sugar control.1
+Read on to find out how Time in Range can work together with HbA1c to provide a more complete picture of your glucose levels and how your diabetes management is going.1

-This quick-reference guide shows you how to read TiR from a special report on your CGM
+This quick-reference guide shows you how to read Time in Range from a special report on your CGM

-HbA1c is a useful measure that shows your average blood sugar levels for the previous three months.1 In other words, it gives you a historical average of your blood sugar levels over a three-month period.
-HbA1c is generally seen as the ‘gold standard’ in diabetes management and has been used for a long time.4 It is the best-known and best-studied measurement, but some scientists are starting to think that Time in Range could be a better indicator of your risk of diabetes complications over time.1,2,5
+HbA1c is a useful measure that shows you your average blood glucose levels over the previous three-months.1 HbA1c is generally seen as the ‘gold standard’ in diabetes management and has been used for a long time.2 It is the best-known and best-studied measurement, but some scientists are starting to think that Time in Range could be a better indicator of your risk of diabetes complications over time.1,2,5

 Here is an example:

-Two people with the same HbA1c can have different blood sugar patterns.
+Two people with the same HbA1c results can have different glucose patterns.

 Diagrams are for illustrative purposes only